An Introduction To Tethered Drones

 Free-flying drones are defined as unmanned aircraft, subjecting them to many rules and regulations set by the FAA.

-Commercial use of drones was permitted by FAA Rule 107.
+Commercial use of drones was permitted by FAA Rule 107, and Tethered Drones are not exempt.

 Tethered Drone Uses